Full course description

 - critically think about strategic human resource management and how the practices interact in a system view to achieve organisational goals;

-- understand psychological research and theories related to the human resource management practices of job analysis, recruitment, personnel selection and assessment, training, performance appraisal and performance management, continuous professional development, career development, compensation, employee relations, talent management and employee retention in order to know how to design and evaluate these practices;
+- understand psychological research and theories related to the human resource management practices of job analysis, recruitment, personnel selection and assessment, training, performance appraisal and performance management, continuous professional development, career development, compensation, employee relations, talent management and employee retention in order to be able to design and evaluate these practices;

 - apply psychological research and theories to these human resource management practices in line with an evidence-based approach to decision making;